wangkingqq/appligal/PRIVACY.md

 # Privacy Policy
 **Last Updated:** 02/27/2026

-wang kai ("we," "us," or "our") operates the fate seeker dApp (the "App"), a Zi Wei Dou Shu (Purple Star Astrology) application built on the Solana blockchain.
+wang kai ("we," "us," or "our") operates the dApp (the "App"), a application built on the Solana blockchain.
 We are committed to protecting the privacy and security of the information you provide to us.

 > ⚠️ **Important:** This App provides astrological content for entertainment purposes only.
 It is not a substitute for professional legal, financial, or medical advice.